 Castle Chamber Series — Wartburg’s Castle Chamber Series continues Sunday, Feb.
 1, 2 p.m., in Saemann Student Center’s Hagemann Castle Room, with a concert featuring pianist Marian Lee and flutist Nicole Esposito.
 Lee trained at The Julliard School, Moscow State Conservatory, and Johns Hopkins University and is a piano professor at St. Ambrose University.
 Esposito, flute professor at the University of Iowa, is an international soloist, teacher, and chamber and orchestral musician.
-Admission is free for Wartburg students with identification.
+Tickets will be available at the door for $10.

 Faculty Brass Quintet debuts — A brass quintet of Wartburg music instructors will debut at a recital Tuesday, Feb.
 3, 6:30 p.m., in Sandra Rada Orchestra Hall of Bachman Fine Arts Center.
 The free recital features six selections from the 16th through 20th centuries.
 The Faculty Brass Quintet includes Dr. Scott Muntefering and Jim Vaux on trumpet, Andy Harris on horn, Bard Mackey on trombone, and Richard Scheffel on tuba.

-Academic Planner planning — Student organizations with events to be included in the 2015-16 Academic Planner should email the pertinent information to Janet Huebner, The Wartburg Store manager, at email@example.com before Wednesday, April 15.
+Academic Planner planning — Campus offices with events to be included in the 2015-16 Academic Planner should email the pertinent information to Janet Huebner, The Wartburg Store manager, at email@example.com before Wednesday, April 15.

 Alumnus to speak in Waterloo — The Waterloo Catholics Winter at the Cellar program will feature Jacob Kohlhaas ’04 presenting on The Church and Gay Catholics tonight, Jan.
 29, 7 p.m., at the lounge below CU restaurant, 320 E. Fourth Street, Waterloo.
 Kohlhaas, instructor of moral theology at Loras College, teaches courses in Christian values, social justice, and sexual ethics.
 Find information here.
 For transportation to the event, contact the Department of Religion & Philosophy at 352-8684.